laksun/devops/ansible/splunk/README.md

 You can use "--skip-tags server-config"  in the command if the splunk server is not reachable

 Note:

-   You need to download the correct splunkforwarder and copy it to the /tmp/ directory.
+   You need to download the  splunkforwarder agent and copy it to the /tmp/ directory.